-E-commerce is regulated in Portugal as required by Parliament and Council Directive (EC) No. 31/2000 on Electronic commerce (Decree Law no. 7/2004, 7 January).
+E-commerce is regulated by Decree Law no. 7/2004, 7 January.
 In particular, restrictions apply to the general principle of free provision of services in certain circumstances.
 A service provider established in Portugal cannot provide services in or outside Portugal if there is a serious risk of harm to: